Malware may be the biggest threat to your organization.

 What Is Malware?

-The Most Common Types of Malware Attacks
+What Are the Most Common Types of Malware Attacks?

+Adware — commonly called “spam” — is unwanted or malicious advertising installed on your endpoint.
+While relatively harmless, it can be irritating, as adware can hamper your computer’s performance.
+In addition, these ads may lead users to download more harmful types of malware inadvertently.
 To defend against adware, make sure you keep your operating system, web browser, and email clients updated so they can block known adware attacks before they are able to download and install.

 2) Fileless Malware

 Unlike traditional malware, which uses executable files to infect devices, fileless malware doesn’t directly impact files or the file system.
 Instead, this type of malware uses non-file objects like Microsoft Office macros, PowerShell, WMI, and other system tools.
 According to recent research, 40% of global malware is fileless.
 PowerShell was the top TTP for threat actors in 2022, according to research by Arctic Wolf Labs.